-Implants are a very good way to replace missing teeth.
+Replacing missing teeth with implants is usually the ideal option.
 They function as individual teeth, and do not need to be supported by adjacent teeth.
-Basically what the procedure consists of is SCREW(S) surgically placed into your jaw bone, the bone is allowed to heal around the screw(s)- called osseointegration, and then a CROWN is attached to the screw.
+Basically what the procedure consists of is a screw surgically placed into your jaw bone, the bone is allowed to heal around the screw(s)- called osseointegration, and then a crown is attached to the screw.

 REPLACING MISSING TEETH WITH FIXED PROSTHETICS:

-Fixed Prosthetics are very good wasy of replacing missing teeth, and include anything that is cemented in and is not intended to be removed.
-Like THE DENTAL CROWN PROCEDURE and tooth BRIDGES.
+Fixed Prosthetics are very good ways of replacing teeth, and include anything that is cemented in and is not intended to be removed.
+Like the dental crown procedure and tooth bridges.

 *Picture courtesy of Stephen F. Gordon, 1993